tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

 - As the name would imply, a home equity loan or line of credit will require you to have equity to qualify.
 Therefore, let’s take a few minutes to explore what equity is and why it matters.
 As mentioned earlier, equity is the difference between what you currently owe on your home and the fair market value of that home.
 For example, if you owe $50,000 on a home whose current value is $80,000, you have approximately $30,000 in equity (not including the costs required to sell the property if you wanted to)

-- When determining your ability to obtain a home equity line of credit, the most important number to clearly understand is known as “loan to value,” or LTV.
-The LTV is a percentage that shows the ratio between what you owe and what the property is worth.
-The higher the percentage, the less equity you have

-- This calculation will give you a percentage, which is your LTV.
-So, revisiting the example I just used, if you owed $50,000 on a home worth $80,000, the calculations would look likeLTV = $50,000 / $80,000 = 62.5%

 - Today, lenders have learned from the mistakes of the past, and the days of getting 125% LTV loans and lines of credit are gone.
 More typically, the highest you’ll probably see is around 90% LTV, but even that may be difficult to find.
 In other words, if your home is currently worth $100,000, the bank will likely cap the total amount you can borrow across all loans at $90,000.
 So, if you have a first mortgage with a balance of $70,000, and the lender will allow you to borrow 90% (or $90,000 total), you could potentially obtain a loan or line of credit for a maximum of $20,000.Keep in mind that as with nearly all loans, you will need to meet certain credit and income minimums to obtain the lending, and rates and terms will differ based on your LTV, debt, credit, income, and other factors.
 You may have a ton of equity in your property, but if you are rocking a 520 credit score, obtaining a home equity loan or line of credit will be nearly impossible.
 Be sure to shop around to various banks when considering a home equity line of credit.
 In my small town, rates can vary by as much as 10% between banks.
 I feel sorry for all those people who are paying 13.5% at X Bank while I’m paying just 3.5% at Y Bank.
 Don’t be like them.
 Get out there, make some phone calls, and shop around to get the best rate possible on your home equity loan or line of credit

 # strategies for using hard money